Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/Test_Summary_Report.md

 * **Quality Gate Status:** ❌ **REJECTED** (Fixes Required)
 * **Next Steps:** A hotfix deployment is requested for the **Courses Catalog** module (T297) to restore search functionality prior to release.
 The UI styling and functionality regressions on the **Theory Website** module (T278) and **Team / Instructors** module (T337) must be moved to the active sprint backlog for immediate post-release or concurrent fixing, as T337 completely blocks user interaction with social media links due to the broken hover state overlay, failing quality standards for the production environment.
+* *   **Critical Release Blockers (Hotfix Required):**
+    1.  **(T297):** Core functional restriction in dynamic course query parsing which completely breaks the search workflow.
+    2.  **(T337):** UI/UX functionality blocker that drops overlay visibility and entirely obstructs user interaction with social media nodes.

+### 📋 Next Steps & Action Plan

+1.  **Immediate Hotfix Deployment:** A targeted hotfix deployment is strictly requested for the **Courses Catalog (T297)** and **Team / Instructors (T337)** modules.
+Both defects introduce blocking behaviors that fail baseline deployment quality standards for the production environment and must be resolved before branch closure.
+2.  **Sprint Backlog Deferral:** The UI styling regression on the **Theory Website Module (T278)** causes a visual layout shift but does not impact business logic boundaries.
+This issue can be safely deferred to the active sprint backlog for immediate post-release processing or concurrent maintenance.
+3.  **Regression Cycle Scheduling:** Once development delivers verified source patches for T297 and T337, a targeted manual retest and regression suite must be executed against the catalog search matrix and team card wrappers to validate full Quality Gate compliance.